 His dreams were plagued by visions of Simon—pale, gaunt, his eyes glowing with an unnatural light, his voice whispering, “I’m coming, Thomas.”
 The house itself seemed to turn against him.

-Floorboards creaked as if paced by unseen feet, windows rattled without wind, and shadows danced against the lamplight, forming shapes that vanished when he looked directly.
-One night, he found the letter on the floor, though he was certain he’d left it on the table.
-Its edges were singed, as if touched by a flame he couldn’t see.
+The floorboards creaked, windows rattled even when there was no wind, and shadows moved in the lamplight, disappearing when he tried to look at them.
+One night, he found the letter on the floor, even though he was sure he had left it on the table.
+Its edges were burned, as if by a fire he couldn’t see.

 Sheriff Amos, desperate to quell the panic, organized nightly patrols.
 Jacob, the deputy, patrolled with his cross clutched tight, his eyes darting to every shadow.
 He confided in Thomas one evening, his voice trembling: “I heard something last night, near the cemetery.
 A laugh, like Simon’s, but… wrong.”

-Dr. Morrow, a man of science, scoffed at the supernatural talk but offered no explanation for the empty coffin.
+Dr. Morrow, a man of science, scoffed at the talk of the supernatural but offered no explanation for the empty coffin.
 “A clerical error, perhaps,” he muttered, though no one believed him.

 Father Benedict held nightly vigils, urging the townsfolk to trust in God, but his sermons were laced with warnings of divine judgment.
 Mrs. Hargrove’s tales grew darker, her voice low as she spoke of the Hollow Wraith, a spirit that lured victims to their graves with promises of reunion.